 Ilkley Cemetery

 The Friends of Ilkley Cemetery meet weekly on a Tuesday afternoon all year round, weather permitting.
+Unfortunately, the poor weather this year has sometimes coincided with our Tuesday afternoons and we have had to meet for coffee and cake and a chat instead.

 Local History Hub